 Many plumbing companies enjoy recurring clients, which makes them attractive acquisition targets.
 Reputation in this industry is critical, though it is hard to measure accurately.
 Beware of plumbing companies that have a bad reputation.
 Fixing a reputation problem is expensive and requires a long-term effort.

-4. How are plumbing acquisition transactions funded?
+5. How are transactions funded?

 a) Equity injection

-The equity injection has to cover 10% of the project cost and can’t be financed.
-Few buyers put more than the required amount.
+The equity injection has to cover 10% of the project cost and can't be financed.
+Few buyers contribute more than the required amount.
 They prefer to keep their funds and use them towards running their new company.

 b) Seller financing